 All employers of minors except those hiring minors for domestic service or agricultural work are required by law to display an informational poster, ERD 9212-P, entitled "Hours and Times of Day Minors May Work in Wisconsin" in places where minors are employed or permitted to work.

 State law prohibits the use of minors to perform hazardous work.
-A complete listing of the work listed as hazardous can be found in the Wisconsin Administrative Code, § DWD 270.12 – 270.13.
+A complete listing of the work listed as hazardous can be found in the Wis.
+Admin.
+Code DWD 270.12 – 270.13.
 In some instances the hazard involves the entire worksite while in other instances a particular machine or activity is prohibited.
 The following list contains some of the more common hazards:

 Hazardous to all minors

 Minors are not permitted to work more than 6 consecutive hours without a 30-minute duty free meal break.
 Meal periods should be near the usual times of 6 a.m., 12 a.m., 6 p.m. and 12 p.m.

 Employers who employ minors without a work permit may be assessed an amount equal to the workers compensation settlement for any work-related injury the minor experiences.
 If the minor was injured while performing prohibited work, the employer may be required to pay the minor an amount equal to twice the workers compensation settlement in addition to the settlement.

 An employer who commits one of the following acts may be required to forfeit not less than $25 nor more than $1,000 for each day of the first offense:

 For the second or subsequent violations within 5 years, the employer may be fined not less than $250 nor more than $5,000 for each day of the second or subsequent offense, or imprisoned not more than 30 days, or both.

 An employer who employs a minor in violation of the hours or time of day limitations set by department regulation shall be liable for an amount equal to twice the regular rate of pay for all hours worked in violation per day or per week, whichever is greater.